AngryMane/bbclient/docs/_sources/usecase.rst.txt

 Build package
 --------------

-You can build a package like below.
-Please note that this command will kick all the tasks target depends, so it maybe taks so much time.

 .. code-block:: python

     client.build_targets(["busybox"], "compile")
     # TODO: use client.get_event
     sleep(3600)

+| Please note that this command will kick all the tasks target depends, so it maybe taks so much time.
-There are no means to notify complete task because bb.command.CommandCompleted event will occurs many times, and we can't distinguish which event notifys complete.
+| There are no means to notify complete task because bb.command.CommandCompleted event will occurs many times, and we can't distinguish which event notifys complete.

 Get all recipes in layers
 --------------------------

-You can get all recipe files for every package like below.

 .. code-block:: python